ItsMeriem/DataPortfolio/critique-by-design.md

 Meriem: Is there anything you find surprising or confusing?

-User 2: Surprising: that women making up 67% is surprising.
+User 2: Surprising: that women make up 67% is surprising.
 Does that mean that they are employed more?
 Do they make more of the sample size?
 Or do they generally make up more of the low earners?
 Confusing: The title “for every 100 hourly workers, 1 person makes $7.25 or less” is confusing.

 Meriem: Is there anything you would change or do differently?